Careers360 Logo

 Answer:

-The process of breaking down of these molecules is a very complex chemical process and requires very long time and this is where the digestive enzymes come in.
+The process of breaking down these molecules is a very complex chemical process and requires a very long time and this is where the digestive enzymes come in.
 They act as bio-catalysts and speed up the chemical reactions involving the breakdown of these molecules so that they can be absorbed by the cells and energy can be derived from them.

 Q. 5.
 How is the small intestine designed to absorb digested food?